Complex problem solving is the most important skillset we need this century…* But what is it?

 However, beyond this, there is not much practical guidance around on what complex problem solving means in practice.
-For example, what should we actually be doing to rigorously think things through, to think strategically, critically and to apply systems thinking?
+For example, what should we actually be doing to rigorously think things through, to think strategically, critically, to ‘learn’ and ‘adapt’, and to apply systems thinking?
 At Ponder we believe there is a huge opportunity to make more progress with the challenges of the 21st Century by making complex problem solving skills more accessible, tangible and practical.
 It’s the gap our 20 Questions aims to fill.
 There is a pattern to the questions we should ask ourselves when problem-solving is complex and difficult to navigate.
 We’ve captured that pattern into 20 Questions for complex problem solving and strategy development (and practical techniques to help answer them).
 The 20 Questions don’t give you the answers, or do the thinking for you, but they remind you of what you need to think about.
 They prompt your thinking, and, the practical techniques help you to answer the questions and do that thinking.

 The 20 Questions and their techniques are a very unique collection of valuable ideas from a range of disciplines, including engineering, logical reasoning, outcomes-focused strategy, systems thinking, behavioural insights, evidence-based policy, complexity science, interdisciplinary perspectives and learning and adaptive design.